voice.agents.attach. You configure

 Preview.
 A standalone

-attach, the commit gate, and audio bridging behind one object) is in design.
+handle that wraps agent attach, the commit gate, and audio bridging behind

-attach via voice.agents.attach as shown above.Related
+shipping code, attach via voice.agents.attach as shown above.Related

 - Inference — Details — wire model, the commit gate, turn-latency metric